 Investor interest in subscribing to the company's covered bonds was good during the year, and the company also achieved good terms for its borrowing.
 In addition to contingency and recovery facilities, the company has a 12-month soft bullet structure on its covered bonds.
-This means that the maturity of covered bonds can be extended by up to one year of residual time with the consent of the FSA, subject to certain criteria specified in section 11-8 of the financial institutions regulations.
+This means that the maturity of covered bonds can be extended by up to one year of residual time with the consent of the FSA, subject to certain criteria specified in section 11-8 of the financial institutions' regulations.

-As mentioned above, the financing position in 2022 was characterised by volatile markets.
-Interest rates rose sharply over the year, and credit spreads also widened.
-Plans call for the company to raise some NOK 13 billion in 2023, of which NOK 5.5 billion has already been secured.
-Despite noise around inflation and geopolitical unrest, the availability of financing is currently good and the Norwegian market in particular has been very strong.
+As mentioned above, the financing position in 2023 was characterised by volatile markets.
+Interest rates continued to rise over the year, and credit spreads also widened.
+Plans call for the company to raise some NOK 19 billion in 2024, of which NOK 6 billion has already been secured.
+Despite noise around inflation and geopolitical unrest, the availability of financing is currently good, and especially the Norwegian market has been very strong.
 As mentioned above, credit spreads have widened and lie somewhat above the average long-term level in Norway.
 The company has a good liquidity position, and the aim is to have liquidity available to cover bonds maturing over the next 12 months.

-The company's borrowing department constantly monitors the financial markets, and is focusing its attention on the remaining funding requirement for 2023.
-Given its strategies and recovery plan, the company can adopt a number of possible measures if proves impossible to secure the planned financing as specified in the funding plan.
+The company's borrowing department constantly monitors the financial markets and is focusing its attention on the remaining funding requirement for 2024.
+Given its strategies and recovery plan, the company can adopt several possible measures if it proves impossible to secure the planned financing as specified in the funding plan.
 The company considers itself to be well equipped to deal with a future crisis.

 EBK is subject to the quantitative requirements for the liquidity coverage ratio (LCR).
 These rules derive from the CRR/CRD IV regulations.
 The company must satisfy the LCR applicable at any given time.
-The company will monitor the development of the LCR closely, and uses forecasts in order to be prepared for the need to adapt liquid assess which can be included in the indicator at short notice.
-At 31 December 2022, the company's total LCR indicator was 101 per cent, its EUR indicator was 100 per cent and its NOK indicator was 104 per cent.
+The company will monitor the development of the LCR closely and uses forecasts to be prepared for the need to adapt liquid assess which can be included in the indicator at short notice.
+As at December 31st, 2023, the company's total LCR indicator was 139 per cent, its EUR indicator was 116 per cent, and its NOK indicator was 94 per cent.

-Article 428b of the CRR requires enterprises at all times to meet a minimum requirement of 100 per cent for the NSFR.
-The company's NSFR indicator was 116 per cent at 31 December 2022.
+Article 428b of the CRR always requires enterprises to meet a minimum requirement of 100 per cent for the NSFR.
+The company's NSFR indicator was 115 per cent as at December 31st, 2023.